-Gun modifications for AR-15’s can’t easily be judged by one individual because, in the end, it’s up to the gun owner to decide what and where their modifications are placed.
-Some mods happen because the owner doesn’t know any better or have never been asked why they do it, while other mods are hyper-specific to body type, dexterity, etc. That said, here are some AR-15 accessories dos and don’ts when is comes to mod placement and effectiveness.
+Gun modifications for AR-15’s can’t easily be judged by one individual because, in the end, it’s up to the gun owner to decide what their modifications are and where they are placed.
+Some gun mod happen because the owner doesn’t know any better or have never been asked why they do it, while other mods are hyper-specific to body type, dexterity, etc. There are old gun parts that need to be modified to make your weapon better in terms of firepower, accuracy, comfortability, and whatnot.
+That said, here are some AR-15 accessories dos and don’ts when it comes to mod placement and effectiveness.

 1. AR-15 Optics

-Do place your optics as far forward as possible on your weapon – the further it is from your face the more you will see of your target and less of the housing.
+Do place your optics as far forward as possible on your weapon – this way, you see more of your target and less of the housing.
 It will also allow you to see your red dot easier if you’ve included red dot optics in your scope choice.

 Don’t place your optics so far at the back that you can no longer fit on your iron sights.